cc0ffee/domino/README.md

-# Donimo, a CTA Rail Bot
+# Domino, a CTA Rail Bot

 Domino helps give arrival times for all CTA stations through discord's slash commands and interactions.